minwukim/minwukim.github.io/_pages/about.md

 News
 -----
+- 08.2025: Happy to share that my [work](https://arxiv.org/abs/2505.13718) *Warm Up Before You Train: Unlocking General Reasoning in Resource-Constrained Settings* is accepted at EMNLP 2025 Main Conference!
+See you at Suzhou, China (my hometown :D)
+- 06.2025: Preprint for my new [paper](https://arxiv.org/abs/2506.22638) *Layer Importance for Mathematical Reasoning is Forged in Pre-Training and Invariant after Post-Training* is out!
 - 05.2025: Preprint for my new [paper](https://arxiv.org/abs/2505.14216) *Reinforcement Learning vs. Distillation: Understanding Accuracy and Capability in LLM Reasoning* is out!
 - 05.2025: Preprint for my new [paper](https://arxiv.org/abs/2505.13718) *Warm Up Before You Train: Unlocking General Reasoning in Resource-Constrained Settings* is out!
 - 02.2025: Preprint for my new [paper](https://arxiv.org/abs/2502.08680) *Mathematical Reasoning in Large Language Models: Assessing Logical and Arithmetic Errors across Wide Numerical Ranges* is out!